Pimm/android-count-intents/documentation/using.md

 Using the count intents
 =======================

-### Relative countdown intents

 You're developing an app that's all about Italian food.
 Your app informs the user that this particular pasta should cook for 8 minutes.
 At this point, the user might want to start a timer for 8 minutes.
 I'm confident that you are able to develop a timer for your app.
 However:
  1 it'll produce a larger codebase, therefore require more maintenance and increase the probability that your app contains bugs, and
- 2 it's not very convenient to a user who already has a timer app (s)he is comfortable with.
+ 2 it's not very convenient for a user who already has a timer app (s)he is comfortable with.
 It's way easier, more user friendly and more hipster to use a timer app already installed on the device.

+### Relative countdown intents

 To do so, you can use an intent with the action `android.intent.action.COUNTDOWN`